stevecallear/janice/README.md

 ```
 This is commonly used in Go web apps to move error handling boilerplate outside of the handler func.
 The `janice.Wrap` function can be used to convert a `http.Handler` implementations into a `janice.HandlerFunc`.

-## Default Pipe
-The `janice.Default()` function returns a default middleware pipe, containing the following functionality:

 ### Error Logging
 Error logging writes any handler errors to the default error logger.
 The error itself is passed upwards to the next function in the pipe.
 A new error logging middleware function can be created using `janice.ErrorLogging()` with an appropriate logger.